 Sure, most TVs will offer Netflix and a couple of the other top-tier streaming providers, but beyond those headline apps, content can be very thin on the ground.
 For example, many apps that cordcutters rely on every day, such as HBO GO, Sling TV, Crunchyroll, and PlayStation Vue, are not available on Tizen.

-In contrast, Roku offers around 4,500 apps in the official app store and several thousand more private apps that are accessible using unique codes.
+In contrast, Roku offers around 4,500 apps in the official app store and several thousand more private Roku channels and apps that are accessible using unique codes.
 It’s hard to find a popular app that’s not available.
 The same applies to Android TV and Apple TV.

 5. Smart TVs Are Underpowered